iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 .. warning::
     Ensure that there are not propellers connected to the motor modules during this testing.

-With the modules connected to the flight controller and everything connected to a common ground power on the system.
-Connect the flight controller to QGroundControl and go to the 'Parameters' section.
-Under the Vertiq IO submenu, set the ``Target_MODULE_ID`` parameter to the module ID of one of your motors and save.
-When you do this, the parameters should refresh and display the values from the motor.
+With the modules connected to the flight controller and everything connected to a common ground power on the system, connect the flight controller to QGroundControl and go to the 'Parameters' section.
+Under the Vertiq IO submenu, set the ``Target_MODULE_ID`` parameter to the module ID of one of your modules and save.
+When you do this, the parameters should refresh and display the module's configured parameters.
 Any parameter that has a description starting with 'Module Param - ' is a value retrieved from the module.

 For each module ID that you have connected, set the following parameters to your desired values: ``CONTROL_MODE``, ``VERTIQ_FC_DIR``, ``VERTIQ_MOTOR_DIR``.
 Additionally for each module set the ``THROTTLE_CVI`` parameter to a different value.
 CVI stands for Control Value Index and more information can be found in :ref:`controlling_ifci`.
 Matching the module ID is a good way to do this, but if your module IDs do not start at 0, it is recommended that your CVIs do.
 If ``CONTROL_MODE`` is set to Voltage or Velocity, set the corresponding ``MAX_VOLTAGE`` or ``MAX_VELOCITY`` parameter as well.